Outline of the exhibition

-Traditional Japanese wood craft techniques have been handed down from ancient times to the present day, and are also used in chests, boxes, and furniture around us.
-There are many wooden treasures in the famous Shoso-in, and delicate and splendid crafts that use rare materials generously and use the best of technology will delight our eyes.
+Traditional Japanese wood craft techniques have been handed down from ancient times to today, and are also used in chests, boxes, and furniture around us.
+There are many wooden treasures in the famous Shoso-in, and delicate and splendid crafts that use rare materials generously and use the finest technology will delight our eyes.

-In this exhibition, we will focus on such finest woodwork in Japan, and through the work of woodworker Kenji Suda, who has taken over the "skills" and "hearts", including the history of Japanese woodwork leading up to that point, Introducing the cutting-edge world of crafts that sublimated from traditional fingers to "woodwork art" which is a comprehensive art.
-In addition, behind the scenes of the production will be introduced, and the background that creates elaborate woodwork will be approached.
+In this exhibition, we will focus on such Japan's finest woodworking art, and through the work of woodworking artist Kenji Suda, who has inherited the "technique" and "heart", including the history of Japanese woodworking up to that point, We will introduce the state-of-the-art world of crafts that have sublimated from traditional fingers to "woodworking art", a comprehensive art.
+In addition, we will introduce behind the scenes of the production, and approach the background of creating elaborate woodwork.
 Please take a look at the world of Kiyomasa crafts at the venue.

 Venue